yarocruz/readme-generator/README.md

 ## Description

 This is a command-line application that dynamically generates a README.md file from a user's input.
-This is Node.js based application and it's run with the following command:
+This is a Node.js based application and it's run with the following command:

 ```
 node index.js